Clients outside the U.S.: After reviewing the information below, please go to “International Shipping Requirements” for detailed instructions.

-- Prepare an Inventory List using Microsoft Excel.
+- Prepare an inventory list using Microsoft Excel.
 The serial order of the list should correspond exactly with the serial order of envelope packaging so technicians can use it to confirm specimen identification at the start of laboratory processing.
-Include the list in the parcel, on a diskette or CD, or send it as an e-mail attachment.
+Include the list in the parcel, on a CD, or send it as an e-mail attachment.

-- The inventory list should also include species identification of the specimens and an indication of date of kill.
+- The inventory list should also include species identification of the specimens and indicate the date of kill.
 Exact dates should be recorded for days between February 1 and August 31.

 - The cementum age of an unidentified non-standard tooth type may be incorrect because the animal’s age at the time of tooth eruption may differ from that of the standard type.
 Technicians may not always recognize a non-standard tooth, so each should be plainly designated on both the tooth envelope and on the master inventory list.

 - Package specimens only in containers of the strongest cardboard or, for small orders, in padded envelopes.
 Light cardboard cartons will often be crushed and torn during postal handling.
 Paper envelopes will be torn by postal service canceling machines and the contents will by lost.
 Pad the shipments with shipping “popcorn” or paper to help keep the envelope bundles intact.